 Or if you wanted a close up... you can see him and me as well as I was taking the picture from the gangway :)))

-the huge burning fireball sinks into the sea without any obstruction (aka clouds)
+AMAZING sunset, one of those rare ones when the huge burning fireball sinks into the sea without any obstruction (aka clouds)

 We left the Canary Islands on a Thursday morning and after only 5 short and uneventful days we finally arrived to Conakry, Guinea.
 This country is often called the "Forgotten State of West Africa" since this country wasn't torn apart by a brutal civil war unlike the neighbouring countries (Senegal, Guinea-Bissau, Liberia, Ivory Coast, Mali, Sierra Leone), so Foreign Aid agencies didn't focus much on this part of West Africa.I don't want to bombard you with stats and details, if you want to know more about this country, you can click here , here or here.